-Below you will find links to the various lessons of the Headstart to the Philippines course originally published by the Foreign Language Center of the US Defense Language Institute in 1985.
+Below you will find links to the various lessons of the Headstart to the Philippines course originally published by the Foreign Language Center of the US Defense Language Institute.

 The teaching method is a bit “old school” but I still found it useful and even entertaining.
 It may be because I am ex-military and find the method somewhat nostalgic.
 I especially like they way the narrator says “REPEAT!”.